 As employers, safeguarding employees and providing the proper safety equipment are top priorities.
 However, accidents can happen.
-Regardless of the industry, it’s important for all employers to follow proper protocols to ensure optimal health and well-being for employees.
+Regardless of the industry, it’s important for all employers to follow proper protocols to ensure optimal health and well-being of employees.
 In addition to the following requirements, consider utilizing a Nurse Triage service to better solve your workers’ compensation needs and reduce reported claims by up to 20 percent.

 Report the injury.